-The top panel of Figure 4 plots quarterly values of the global SCDS spread against global GDP growth.
+In the top panel of Fig. 4, we plot quarterly values of the global SCDS spread against global GDP growth.
 We calculate global GDP as the trade-weighted average of quarterly real GDP growth over the 88 countries in our sample in order to be consistent with the calculation of the global SCDS spread.
 We find a strong negative correlation (-0.58) between these variables.

-The bottom panel of Figure 4 repeats this exercise using trade-weighted PMI.
+In the bottom panel of Fig. 4, we repeat this exercise using trade-weighted PMI.
 This variable has the benefit of being a monthly measure of economic activity that is available for a large cross-section of countries over a relatively long period of time and that is widely used by investors as a barometer of economic conditions.
-Figure 4 shows that monthly variation in the global SCDS spread is strongly negatively correlated (-0.65) with economic conditions measured by PMI.
+Fig. 4 shows that monthly variation in the global SCDS spread is strongly negatively correlated (-0.65) with economic conditions measured by PMI.